You can follow the IBMS via Facebook, Twitter, LinkedIn and newsletter.

 Postgraduate masters programmes are suitable for individuals wishing to become Chartered Scientists.

-All applicants seeking a route to HCPC registration or Institute membership who hold a non-accredited science degree will be required to have their degree assessed by the Institute.
+All applicants seeking a route to HCPC registration who hold a non-accredited science degree will be required to have their degree assessed by the Institute.
 It may be necessary for individuals to undertake additional learning to acquire the requisite level of knowledge.
 The exact requirement will depend on the content of the applicant's honours degree.

 Please contact the relevant liaison officer for information on their course including a description of the aims and content and also for the entry requirements.